hobbyquaker/mqttDB/README.md

   "_rev": 0
 }
 ```
-If any change on the database happens all views are re-composed, so if you add another object with `"type": "light"`
+If any change on the database happens all views are re-composed, so if you add another document with `"type": "light"`
 _mqttDB_ will immediately re-compose all views and then publish the updated views with the new member.

-Besides the possibility to select objects with a map script you can also use the property `filter` to match documents
+Besides the possibility to select documents with a map script you can also use the property `filter` to match documents
 ids to an mqtt-style wildcard.
 Example payload:
 `{"filter": "hue/lights/#", "map": "if (this.type === 'color light') return this._id"}`